Responsibility to International and Local Communities

 Contributing to the elimination of fatal traffic accidents at night by using light to make the invisible visible

-In China, Vietnam and the Philippines, the foundation hosts scholarship systems at designated high schools and universities, supporting students who have a love of learning.
-In the Philippines, it also supports the building of nursery schools.
+In China, Vietnam, the Philippines, and Indonesia, the foundation hosts scholarship systems at designated high schools and universities, aiding students who have a love of learning.
+In the Philippines, it also provides monetary assistance for the building of Day Care Center.
 The foundation plans to expand the area of its support.

 Lecture of traditional culture "Noh"

 FY 2018 129

 In order to develop a sport culture and social contributions, we have sponsored a professional golf tournament for ladies since 1980.
 (Suspended between 1996 and 2002).

 Based on the purpose of sponsorship for sport and culture support, a part of the quota for recommended players is allotted for juniors, especially young amateur players.
 Also, during the tournament, a lesson by professionals is held for elementary and junior high school players.
 In consideration of the future development of a sports culture, we also contribute to the LPGA Kids Fund Raising Campaign sponsored by the Ladies Professional Golf Association of Japan (LPGA).
 During the tournament, we invite disabled persons, contributing to a wide range of sports development and culture support.

 For the future promotion of sports culture, Stanley contribute to the LPGA Kids Foundation run by the Ladies Professional Golfers' Association of Japan (LPGA) and to the construction of schools in Kenya through Plan International Japan.
 We also conduct a variety of environmental initiatives, including separating the trash generated at the golf tournament venue and donating saplings to

 Female professional golf players sponsored by Stanley Electric

 (From left: Airi Saito, Kumiko Kaneda, Momoka Miura)